Argue for robustness

 I will try to explain this in a less theoretical way so people don’t get lost in

 translation.
-Besides I will provide the usual foo/bar
+Besides I will provide the usual foo/bar examples

 as well as a basic real world example.